Property delegation

 and attempts

-are of different types, the behavior of those two properties is nearly identical.
-This common behavior can be extracted using property delegation.
+are of different types, the behavior of these two properties is nearly identical and can be extracted using property delegation.

 Property delegation is based on the idea that a property is defined by its accessors: for val